google/WebFundamentals/src/content/en/tools/chrome-devtools/network/reference.md

 * `larger-than`.
 Show resources that are larger than the specified size, in bytes.
 Setting a value of `1000` is equivalent to setting a value of `1k`.
 * `method`.
 Show resources that were retrieved over a specified HTTP method type.
-DevTools populates the dropdown with all of the HTTP methods it has encountered.
+DevTools populates the autocomplete dropdown with all of the HTTP methods it has encountered.
 * `mime-type`.
 Show resources of a specified MIME type.
-DevTools populates the dropdown with all MIME types it has encountered.
+DevTools populates the autocomplete dropdown with all MIME types it has encountered.
 * `mixed-content`.
 Show all mixed content resources (`mixed-content:all`) or just the ones that are currently displayed (`mixed-content:displayed`).
+* `priority`.
+Show resources whose priority level matches the specified value.
+* `resource-type`.
+Show resources of a resource type, e.g. image.
+DevTools populates the autocomplete dropdown with all resource types it has encountered.
 * `scheme`.
 Show resources retrieved over unprotected HTTP (`scheme:http`) or protected HTTPS (`scheme:https`).
 * `set-cookie-domain`.
 Show the resources that have a `Set-Cookie` header